vggls/Feature_extraction_with_Conv2d_Autoencoders/Report.md

      <img src="https://user-images.githubusercontent.com/55101427/172442681-e95ff73d-033c-4aed-b9d7-aa3caceb83c1.png" height="220" width="330" />
    </p>

 At this final point it is essential to highlight the graph of the Random Forest classifier.
-We observe that as long as we consider training batches of up to 56% of the original dataset the autoencoder features outperform the hand-crafted ones.
+We observe that as long as we consider training batches of up to 56% of the original training dataset the autoencoder features outperform the hand-crafted ones.

 ## **********************************************************************************************

 #### Variations to check in future experiments
-- Consider larger min_signal size (not that for the min_signal = 20K the results are presented in the another_approach.md file)
+- Consider min_signal size larger than 30K (note that for min_signal = 20K the results are presented in the another_approach.md file)
 - Handle differently signals of smaller size (for instance introduce 0-padding)
 - Tune autoencoder for more hyper values
 - Consider more hyper-parameter values for the classifiers (apart from the default ones used here)